arslanalperen/Numerical-Differentiation-Methods/README.md

 ![3](/images/3.png)

-derivative current values are obtained by using the forward-differences method(Figure 2).
+derivative current values are obtained by using the forward-differences method(Figure 3).
 It is requested to use 50 ms as the ∆t value for the data in the file named Current2.dat.
 For these data, for each time value except the right end point,

 ![4](/images/4.png)

-derivative current values are obtained by using the forward-differences method(Figure 3).
+derivative current values are obtained by using the forward-differences method(Figure 4).
 Values were calculated for 25 and 10 ms, but they were not added to avoid extending the report unnecessarily.